Complete guide to American Airlines upgrades

 - Cash upgrade offers are also available on select flights

-- Automatic for Gold and above on domestic flights
+- Automatic for Gold and above, companion included

 - Platinum Pro clears up to 72 hours before departure